Tharpu Chuli Peak

 A spectacularly positioned Tharpu Chuli peak at the head of the Annapurna Base Camp is standing in a direct line of one of the most admirable mountains in the world “Macchapuchre (Fishtail)”.
 The peak can be accessed from Annapurna Base Camp easily.
 Thus it is a combination of Ghorepani Poonhill Trekking, Annapurna Base Camp Trekking, and finally up to Peak climbing adventure.
 The views from the summit are some of the finest in the Himalayas.
 We can have sceneries of Annapurna I 8091m, Annapurna III 7555m, Annapurna V 7525m, Annapurna South 7219m, Gangapurna 7455m, Fang 7647m, Machhapuchre (Fish-Tail) 6997m, Hiunchuli 6331m, and Singu Chuli or Fluted Peak 6501m.

-In Conclusion, exploring the depths of Nepal, Adventure Mountain Nepal offers a nice and cozy company, expert guidance, and affordable prices.
+In Conclusion, exploring the depths of Nepal, Adventure Mountain Treks offers a nice and cozy company, expert guidance, and affordable prices.
 With quite a decade of experience, we'll confirm that your journey is an unforgettable one.
 Our experienced guides are familiar with the trekking regions.
 Also, our excellent transport and accommodation services further enhance the standard of the journey.

 Trip Features: